 Reproductive Justice.
 In 2010, church members voted to approve a congregation-wide statement of conscience: Reproductive rights are human rights.
 Reproductive rights include comprehensive, values-based sex education, access to effective birth control and quality prenatal care, the right to carry a pregnancy to term, and the right to choose abortion.
 In our ongoing commitment and in conjunction with the UUA, we advocate at the local, state and federal levels and provide support at local reproductive health centers.

 Environmental sustainability.
 Sustainable living is about choosing to live in a manner that respects and nurtures the diversity of life, while appreciating and wisely using the wealth of natural resources on this planet.
 As part of this commitment, DuPage Unitarian Universalist church was accredited as a Green Sanctuary by the UUA in March 2009.
+More recently, in 2020, the congregation adopted a statement of conscience noting our ties to and responsibility for maintaining our environment.
 In addition, the church earned an Earth Flag from DuPage County and SCARCE (School and Community Assistance for Recycling and Composting Education) in June 2013 (styrofoam recycling, above).
 And in 2016, we earned an Adopt-a-Stream designation for cleanup along the DuPage River (river cleanup, right).
 We continue our efforts to live in a manner consistent with the seventh principle of Unitarian Universalism: Respect for the interdependent web of all existence of which we are all a part.

 PADS (Public Action to Deliver Shelter).
 The church has been active in the DuPage Public Action to Deliver Shelter program since 2003.
 Once a month, volunteers from the DuPage UU Church staff an overnight housing facility at a local church where we provide dinner, breakfast, and a bag lunch; sleeping space; and support activities for the guests.